Milestone Mastercard® - $700 Credit Limit review: Shocking fees will steer you toward better cards

 Why you might want the Milestone Mastercard

 Applying for a credit card with a low credit score (or no credit score) can be challenging.
-A hard credit pull can temporarily lower your credit score and a security deposit could be costly.
-Since the Milestone Mastercard doesn’t require a deposit, it may be an appealing entry point for people with low scores who want to start building toward better credit or don’t have any other options.
+A hard credit pull can temporarily lower your credit score, and a security deposit could be costly.
+Since the Milestone Mastercard doesn’t require a deposit, it may be an appealing entry point if you have a low score and want to start building toward better credit or don’t have any other options.

 Credit line: Impressive limit with no deposit required